-A major focus of current research, including research supported by the Myotonic Dystrophy Foundation, is to clarify why muscles become weak, and find treatments that can prevent the onset of weakness or restore strength to weakened muscles.
+A major focus of current research, including research supported by Myotonic, is to clarify why muscles become weak, and find treatments that can prevent the onset of weakness or restore strength to weakened muscles.

 The pace of research progress has accelerated rapidly in the last decade.
 Researchers are focusing for the first time on correcting the chemical irregularities that exist in muscle cells of people with myotonic dystrophy.
 Although initial studies in this area are encouraging, it is difficult to predict when therapies may become available to patients.
-The Myotonic Dystrophy Foundation will make every effort to encourage these efforts and track their progress.
+Myotonic will make every effort to encourage these efforts and track their progress.

-Cardiovascular System
+Cardiovascular System -